zeerakmo/Level4IndividualProject/timelog.md

 * *6 hour* * Cleaned up the separate algortihm notebooks
            * Updated the repository with the new annotation files for the 300 width photos

+## 14 Dec 2020

+* *6 hour* * Created a separate resized annoatations file so I could remove some of the uneccesary complexity from the evaluation file itself
+           * Created an excel spreadsheet containing all my figures from my evulation notebook
+           * Created a corresponding file with descriptions of what the figures showed